Russell Sage: Personal life

 Sage was known to have affairs outside marriage both before and after the death of his first wife.
 The writer Paul Sarnoff suggested in his biography of Sage that he may have remarried for appearance's sake, and may never have consummated his second marriage.
 Sage was reported to have had a child by a young chambermaid.

-Sage was a member of East Presbyterian Church on West 42nd Street between Fifth and Sixth Avenue, which later merged with Park Presbyterian to form West-Park Presbyterian.
+Sage was a member of West Presbyterian Church on West 42nd Street between Fifth and Sixth Avenue, which later merged with Park Presbyterian to form West-Park Presbyterian.